 Shelburne Falls Trolley Museum

 The "Berkshire Hills" is an elegant parlor trolley car built for the Berkshire Street Railway in 1903.
 It served in extra-fare and charter service until 1917, then was a diner in Pittsfield, Massachusetts for many years.
-It was involved in a structure fire in the 1990's and then donated and moved to Seashore Trolley Museum (Kennebunkport, Maine).
+It was involved in a structure fire in the 1990's and then donated and in 1995 moved to Seashore Trolley Museum (Kennebunkport, Maine).
 Seashore donated the "Berkshire Hills" to us in 2023.
 They have many other trolleys in line for restoration work, and they felt that SFTM was closer to home for the "Berkshire Hills".

 We plan a very long-term restoration, eventually to operating status.